 - Step 3: By integrating artificial intelligence and combining it with the data that has been uncovered through data mining, the system will autonomously manage and control energy usage to maximize efficiency.

-In industrial production facilities, artificial intelligence reduces energy wastage by:
+In industrial production facilities, artificial intelligence reduces energy waste by:

-- Forecasting energy demand and aligning renewable energy output accordingly.
-This helps to reduce the reliance on fuel usage and reduces plant emissions.
+- Forecasting energy demand and aligning renewable energy output accordingly: This helps to reduce reliance on fuel use and reduces plant emissions.
 In areas where factories are fuel-reliant only, AI helps to improve fuel usage and manage the consumption smartly.

-- Maximizing plant outputs by identifying the optimum process set-points
+- Maximizing plant outputs by identifying the optimal process set-points

 - Reducing energy consumption for heating and cooling applications

-- Improving unit energy efficiency of CHP plants
+- Improving unit energy efficiency of combined heat and power plants, or CHP plants, also called cogeneration plants

-- Reducing plant utility costs of compressed air, nitrogen and water by optimizing performance and sequencing, and identifying maintenance issues.
+- Reducing plant costs for compressed air, nitrogen and water by optimizing performance and sequencing, and by identifying maintenance issues.

-Click here to find out more about energy efficiency in your industrial sectors.
+Click here to find out more about energy efficiency in your industrial sector.